iits-consulting/otc-terraform-template/README.md

     * Click [here](https://github.com/settings/tokens?type=beta) to do that
     * Select _Only select repositories_ and choose your fork of the infrastructure-charts
     * The token should be able to see branches and pull from the repo
-4. You should have got an E-Mail with your credentials the format looks like this:
+4. You should have got an E-Mail with your credentials the format looks like this

    ![credentials.png](documentation%2Fcredentials.png)
 5. Login here: https://auth.otc.t-systems.com/authui/login.action and set a proper password
 6. Docker Account